brightonm/brightonm.github.io/_posts/2028-10-14-differential_machine_learning.md

 Consequently, you have the ability to determine the derivative of any variable 'b' within one node of the graph concerning any other node in the graph that contains variable 'a,' provided that 'b' is positioned ahead of 'a' in the computational graph.
 This powerful capability allows you to compute the derivatives of the network's outputs with respect to its inputs.

-In PyTorch, to begin dynamically tracking the computation graph, you need to set the `requires_grad` attribute of the variable for which you want to compute derivatives.
-In this context, the inputs require this attribute to be set to `True`.
-The weights and biases, on the other hand, have this attribute set to True by default.
+In PyTorch, to begin dynamically tracking the computation graph, you need to set to `True` the `requires_grad` attribute of the variable for which you want to compute derivatives.
+The weights and biases of the neural network, on the other hand, have this attribute set to True by default.
 Subsequently, to perform backpropagation through the graph up to a specific node, you only need a single line of PyTorch code, as demonstrated in the example below using `torch.autograd` (<a href=" https://openreview.net/pdf?id=BJJsrmfCZ" style="text-decoration: underline; color: #111">Paszke et al., 2017</a>).

 ```python
 # flush previous computed gradients with respect to weights